 It is quite obvious you may not be able to understand what works for your business and what doesn’t if you are not measuring the metrics.
-Similarly recruiting metrics are the solution to evaluating your recruitment process performance.
-It is quite significant to have assessable recruiting objectives and precise data that enables you to track your key performance and let you know your position in the business, particularly when you are striving to make game-changing hires.
+Similarly, recruiting metrics are the solution to evaluating your recruitment process performance.
+It is quite significant to have assessable recruiting objectives and precise data that enables you to track your performance.
+Particularly, when you are striving to make game-changing hires.
 Having said that, let’s have a look at a few very crucial recruiting metrics important to your recruiting process.

-This recruiting metric discloses how quick your hiring process is and summarizes how long it can take for a recruiter to fill an open position from the time a job application was ordered.
-The diverse variables that are used into this calculation range from location and employer brand to skills and talent base.
+This recruiting metric discloses how quick your hiring process is and summarizes how long it can take for a recruiter to fill an open position.
+The diverse variables that are used in this calculation range from location and employer brand to skills and talent base.

 - You will know whether you are hiring the right candidate.

 - Your proficiency and speed when you recruited the right fit.

 - What the current performance holdups are in your sourcing process.

 Hence, recruiting the perfect candidates is crucial to the future success of your organization and calculating this recruiting metric will keep you from making mistakes.

 The cost per hire calculates the regular expense acquired on filling a position from sourcing to onboarding.
 For large businesses, the recruiting cost has a huge impact on the end result and for small companies, it can be a definite success or definite failure for their annual budget.
 This recruiting metric has a direct connection with the time to hire.
 For example, the sooner a vacancy is filled, the lower will be the cost of talent acquisition.
 So, its among one of the extremely important recruiting metrics.

 Quality of Hires